runjak/2018-12-25.blocks/Readme.md

 2018-12-25.blocks
 ===

-This is a recreation of one of my favourite puzzles up to this point.
+This is a recreation of one of my favorite puzzles up to this point.

 The problem is to place a number of blocks inside a box.

+This puzzle is also published on [Thingiverse](https://www.thingiverse.com/thing:3449628).

 Puzzle parts
 ---